My Horse Prince

-My Horse Prince (うまのプリンスさま, Uma no Prince-Sama) is a 2016 Japanese Otome game for mobile devices.
+My Horse Prince (うまのプリンスさま, Uma no Prince-Sama) is a 2016 Japanese otome game for mobile devices.
 It was developed by USAYA and was released in Japanese during November 2016 and in English the following month, both for iOS and Android.
-The game's story follows a young woman who finds herself taking ownership of — and reluctantly falling in love with — a horse with a human face.
+The game's story follows a young woman who finds herself taking ownership of — and reluctantly falling in love with — a horse with a human head.

 Plot

-The game's story centers upon a young businesswoman who has spent most of her life working and as such, has no significant other and low prospects to find one.
+The game's story centers upon a young businesswoman who has spent most of her life working and, as such, has no significant other and low prospects to find one.
 She decides to leave her job and visit a racing horse ranch, with the assumption that it would be full of handsome young men.
-When she arrives she is dismayed to find it bereft of potential dating candidates, and is shocked to discover a horse named Yuuma with an attractive human face.
-She questions the ranch owner about this and is told that Yuuma is a normal horse, she just sees a human face because some women born in the year of the horse have the ability to see horses as attractive men.
+When she arrives she is dismayed to find it bereft of potential dating candidates, and is shocked to discover a hot horse named Yuuma with an attractive human face.
+She questions the ranch owner about this and is told that Yuuma is a normal horse; she just sees a human face because some women born in the year of the horse have the ability to see horses as attractive men.
 Yuuma and the ranch owner persuade the woman to become the horse's owner against her own better judgement.
 As she spends more time with Yuuma preparing him for an upcoming race she's surprised and somewhat horrified to find herself falling for him.